 A Risk Evaluation and Mitigation Strategy (REMS) is a strategy to manage known or potential serious risks associated with a drug product and is required by the Food and Drug Administration (FDA) to ensure that the benefits of a drug outweigh its risks.

-The MYALEPT REMS Program was developed with the FDA:
+The MYALEPT REMS was developed with the FDA to educate prescribers about:

-Healthcare providers who prescribe MYALEPT must review the prescriber training materials to enroll in the MYALEPT REMS Program.
+Healthcare providers who prescribe MYALEPT must review the prescriber training materials to enroll in the MYALEPT REMS.

 By completing the Prescriber Enrollment Form, the prescriber agrees to comply with the MYALEPT REMS requirements.
 A confirmation of your certification in the MYALEPT REMS will be sent to you so you can begin to prescribe MYALEPT.

 Healthcare providers should report all suspected adverse events.

 Please contact the company at 1-855-669-2537 or FDA at 1-800-FDA-1088 or www.fda.gov / medwatch.com.